kamrandb/module8-streamlit-dashboard-enhanced/README.md

-# 2024 AHI 507 Enhanced Streamlit Dashboard
+# HHA 507: 2024 Streamlit Dashboard - Enhanced

 ## Description
 This dashboard provides an interactive exploration of the 2020-2021 school learning modalities dataset released by the National Center for Education Statistics (NCES).
 The data covers learning modalities such as Hybrid, In Person, and Remote during the 2021 school year.
 Users can filter and analyze trends, visualize distributions, and gain insights into how schools adapted during this period.